Line-Sweep Terrain Lighting

 This sequence only handles sweep angles in a single octant of the possible Drag the handle below and observe that for other octants, we simply flip and rotate our canonical octant.
 In practical terms, this can be implemented with ndarray-style index arithmetic.

-The problems can be overcome though, and the figure below illustrates the result.
+The challenges can be overcome though, and the figure below illustrates the result.
 Drag the handle and observe that the terrain tile correctly casts shadows on itself.

 Soft shadows